platformx-peakwork/endpoint-documentation/dev.platformx.peakwork.io/Guides/PlatformX.md

 # For Accommodation Suppliers
 ## One API to enter the Peakwork Network
 The Peakwork Network consists of numerous different tour operator players that need to be fed with data.
-Currently, there needs to be a separate data delivery for every redistributor or tour operator in the Peakwork Network, even if some offers might be identical.
+With EDF, there needs to be a separate data delivery for every redistributor or tour operator in the Peakwork Network, even if some offers might be identical.
 With PlatformX, accommodation suppliers are enabled to send every offered accommodation to the Peakwork Network **only once** by using PlatformX' public API, regardless of how many redistributors may use those offers.

 ## Minimize Time-to-Market
-Current cache data production processes rely on batch data deliveries and batch processing of said data.
+The majority cache data production processes rely on batch data deliveries and batch processing of said data.
 This regularly leads to unnecessary long production times.
 PlatformX sets out to heavily **shorten offers' time-to-market** by accepting single accommodation updates from the accommodation supplier's inventory systems just as they occur and **directly stream offers** to authorized redistributors or tour operators.

 ## Control your portfolio within the Peakwork Network.
 With PlatformX, accommodation suppliers are enabled to lodge information like point-of-sale (i.e. which market should an offer be sold in) and allowed distribution channgels (i.e. tour operator to end-customer / meta searcher to end-customer) and product tpye (e.g. hotel-only vs. package).
 It is no longer necessary to create multiple data deliveries to convey this kind of information.
 But how your offer's may be used is explicetely defined in PlatformX' data format.

 ## Easily connect to the Peakwork Network and to tour operators
-PlatformX' data format was created as straight-forward and easy-to-implement as possible while respecting key features in the tourism industry and the way how offer data is currently handled in inventory systems.
+PlatformX' data format was created as straight-forward and easy-to-implement as possible while respecting key features in the tourism industry and the way how offer data is handled in inventory systems.
 In the past, connecting a data feed to a tour operator typically included setting up a project.
 With PlatformX, connection to a tour operator can be established with a simple click and the integration may then be achieved by iterating from there.

 # First Steps